MrMoneyDeveloper/FrankTheLocalLLM-main/README.md

 troubleshooting.

 1. The Vue front‑end sends requests to the FastAPI backend under `/api`.
-2. Notes are chunked and embedded into Postgres using pgvector.
+2. Notes are chunked and embedded into a Chroma vector store.
 3. Retrieval endpoints stream answers from the vector store via LangChain.
 4. Background workers summarize entries and maintain backlinks.
 5. The optional .NET console app demonstrates additional data access patterns.